How to Open a Shake/Smoothie Bar

 Once you’ve established a business plan and determined your target market, you’ll have a better idea of what to look for in a location.
 Whether you are purchasing real estate or leasing a storefront, ideally you’ll want something in a high-traffic location.
 For targeting health-conscious consumers, consider locations near fitness centers, racquet clubs, diet retailers, or gyms.
 Search out high-traffic areas inside shopping malls or across from popular parks to capitalize on customer potential.

-Urban areas and suburbs are usually good for revenue, whereas rural areas are best avoided for a juice bar business.
-Of course, you’ll want to bypass any locations that are nearby any existing juice bars.
+Urban areas and suburbs are usually good for revenue, whereas rural areas are best avoided for a Shake/Smoothie bar business.
+Of course, you’ll want to bypass any locations that are nearby any existing Shake/Smoothie bars.
 A commercial real estate agent can help suggest profitable locations within your budget.

 Establish a Menu